Welcome to the Ginever Entertainment website

 Want to get in touch?

 For real-time support, we have a Discord chat server where you can talk to the devs directly as well as socialize with the wider community.
-Alternatively, you can ask your question in our community forums, or for private matters you can send us a support ticket.
-Links to all three areas of the site can be found in the header.
+Alternatively, for private matters you can send us a support ticket.
+Links to both can be found in the header.

 If you found bugs with any of our software, you can find issue trackers in the project system.